ping/instagram_private_api_extensions/docs/index.rst

 Features
 --------

-1. :ref:`api_media`
-Edits a photo/video so that it complies with Instagram's requirements by:
+1. :ref:`api_media`: Edits a photo/video so that it complies with Instagram's requirements by:

     * Resizing
     * Cropping to fit the minimum/maximum aspect ratio